 - Step #2: Now, click on “About This Mac”.

 - Step #3: There you will find “Storage”, which is indicated by different colors.

 So if you are out of storage in Mac then go for optimizing the storage.

-Step #4: Click on “Manage” and then select any of the options, which is suitable for you.
+- Step #4: Click on “Manage” and then select any of the options, which are suitable for you.

 We don’t know sometimes the preference files are the real culprits that create chaos while using MacBook and it directly affects the finder.
-The simplest way to fix finder not responding on macOS Mojave is to delete those files.
+The simplest way to fix the finder not responding to macOS is to delete those files.

 Next, open Preferences and then find and delete the com.apple.finder.plist File.

 When Finder does not respond in any way, then there is a simple solution for this.
-We will clear the clutter right from the terminal and fix finder not responding macOS Mojave.
+We will clear the clutter right from the terminal and fix the finder not responding to macOS Big Sur/macOS Catalina.

 Step #4: Lastly Restart the Mac or MacBook.